NeoGranular/lanyon/_posts/2017-01-08-martial-god-chapter-02-01.md

 has_note: true
 note: "20/20"
 ---
 The sun had yet to shine brightly but the dust in the arena had already started to glow brilliantly.
 The air seemed to be boiling.
-The two experts had yet to exchange moves, yet their aura had already started to create a boundless suppression.
+The two experts had yet to exchange move but their aura had already started to create a boundless suppression.

 Outside the arena, not a whimper could be heard.
-Every single person had been affected by this suppression- feeling as if the slightest of carelessness on their part might disturb the two extraordinary people on the stage.
+Every single person had been affected by this suppression, feeling as if the slightest of carelessness on their part might disturb the two extraordinary individuals on the stage.
 <!--more-->

 Xu family’s fourth lord, Xu Right, had his fists tightly clenched.
 His facial appearance looked different than the rest.
 Amidst the astonishment and fury, he found himself at a bit of loss.